platanus¶

 In both cases, the result is that insertions and deletions can invalidate iterators pointing to values other than the one being inserted/deleted.

-This is notably different from STL set/map which takes care to not invalidate iterators on insert
+This is notably different from STL set/map which takes care to not invalidate iterators on insert/erase except, of course, for iterators pointing to the value being erased.

-returns an iterator pointing to the item just after the one that was erased (or end()
+A partial workaround when erasing is available: erase() returns an iterator pointing to the item just after the one that was erased (or end() if none exists).

 Thread-safety¶